AndrasKovacs/normalization-bench/README.md

 #### Preliminary analysis & conclusions

-Modern JIT platforms suck at lambda calculus.
-There seems to be little sense in writing high-performance proof assistants in any of the JIT languages; plain hand-written interpreters in GHC are competitive with compiled JIT HOAS.
+Modern JIT platforms don't seem to be good at lambda calculus.
+From the current benchamrking, JVM seems to be the best choice.
+However, I haven't yet benchmarked call-by-need, which could possibly be a significant performance hit on JVM.
+At the moment it does not seem worth to write high-performance proof assistant implementation in any of the JIT languages, because plain hand-written interpreters in GHC are much more convenient to maintain and develop and have comparable performance to JIT HOAS.
 Perhaps compiling directly to CLR/JVM bytecode would be better, but I am skeptical, and I would be hard pressed to implement that myself.

 A very high-effort solution is the Lean way: implement runtime system from scratch.
 I would also like to do this once for a minimal untyped lambda calculus, and just try to make it as fast as possible.
 I am sure GHC HOAS can be beaten this way, but I am not sure that the effort is worth it.

 I am entertaining more seriously the solution to use GHC HOAS in real-world type theory implementations, by primarily using interpretation but constantly doing compilation via GHC in the background, and switching out definitions.
 Combined with more sophisticated diffing and incrementalization, this could have good UX even in a single module.